rheamathias/SOFE3980U-Lab3-Part1/README.md

 1. A report that includes
    * The discussion part.
-   * Git hub with your Binary Calculator Application and the YAML files.
+   * GitHub link with your Binary Calculator Application and the YAML files.
+   * Video Links
    * Instructions you used to create and deploy your application.
-   * The IP of Your application (will be checked by the grader)
 2. An audible video of about 5 minutes showing the MySQL deploying (the two techniques).
 3. An audible video of about 3 minutes showing the deploying and executing of the Binary Calculator Application.
+   - Make sure to show the IP of your application in the terminal and the launching of the IP URL in the browser.

+**Note**: Also make sure to delete the running deployments and services after you have submitted to avoid consuming credits.